– Are there puppies available for adoption?

 Grooming your dog should be easy!
 To make grooming your pup more accessible and convenient, we have compiled some helpful tips for you to follow at home.

 Drying your pup with a dryer is an excellent option to dry them faster in colder months.
-However, if it’s hot, it’s best to use a fan to keep them cool and avoid any risk of overheating.

 Brushing your pet’s teeth is essential to their dental hygiene.
 It not only helps to remove tartar and plaque but also keeps their gums healthy and strong.